 Origin of Hindu

-Examples from the Web for hindu
+Example sentences from the Web for Hindu

 Buddhist and Hindu literature is rich with stories of disciples finally learning to surrender in this way.